TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Shop safe!
 Masks are required for anyone entering the store.
 Details
+Friends &.
+Family Sale!
+UP TO 50% OFF brands you love!
+Shop All
-Last day!
-EXTRA 30% OFF $75+ with code: STYLE21 Details
+EXTRA 30% OFF with code: FAMILY29 Details
-EXTRA 25% OFF under $75 with code: STYLE21 Details
-Free Shipping Over $49  DetailsLast day—Uniforms Flash Sale!
-40% OFF with code: UNIFORM8 Details
+Free Shipping Over $49  DetailsShop safe!
-Shop safe!
 Masks are required for anyone entering the store.
 Details
-Last day!
-EXTRA 30% OFF $75+ with code: STYLE21 Details
+Friends &.
+Family Sale!
+UP TO 50% OFF brands you love!
+Shop All

 Enable Accessibility